 1946 - The Wantage Tramway closed and the GWR bought No. 5 for £100.
 Visiting Swindon works again the name ‘Shannon’ was reapplied and in 1948 she was placed on display on the platform of the GWR station at Wantage Road.

-1975 - 'Shannon' was a star of the 150th anniversary of the Stockton and Darlington Railway celebrations.
-Alas cracks were subsequently discovered in the firebox which will require major work before she can steam again.
+1975 - ‘Shannon’ was a star of the 150th anniversary of the Stockton and Darlington Railway celebrations.
+Alas cracks were subsequently discovered in the firebox which would require major work if she were to steam again.

 2017 - ‘Shannon’ has been cosmetically restored and painted in her original Wantage Tramway Co. red livery.